m1ra7/dna_analyse/README.md

 # Introduction

-This application is developed using Flutter as the programming language and Supabase as the database.
-However, neither Gemini nor Supabase APIs are actively used.
-Instead, it simulates real data through a locally prepared JSON file and displays it using the FutureBuilder widget.
+This project is a cross-platform health and wellness application built using Flutter and Supabase (as the backend database).
+While Supabase and Gemini APIs are not actively integrated, the app simulates real data using a pre-defined JSON file and displays it using FutureBuilder.

-The app is compatible with iOS, Android, macOS, and Chrome platforms.
-It supports dynamic app icon switching on Apple devices and includes both light and dark theme modes.
+The application supports iOS, Android, macOS, and Chrome platforms.
+It includes several modern features such as dynamic app icon switching for Apple devices, light and dark mode support, and localization (l10n) with English and Turkish language options.

-With l10n (localization) integration, the app supports English and Turkish languages.

-The core functionality of the app revolves around providing personalized genetic health analysis, nutritional and fitness insights, and AI-powered health recommendations based on user input.

-⸻

-# ✨Features
+The app is designed to provide users with a personalized genetic health overview based on input data, including features such as health risk analysis, nutrition recommendations, fitness guidance, and AI-based assistance.

-## 🧠 Dashboard
+## Features
-- Displays a summary of user’s general health, including:
-- Genetic analysis results
-- Health risk ratios
-- Cardiovascular, neurological, metabolic, and immune system risk assessments

-## 📑 DNA Analysis Report
+# 🧬 DNA & Health Profile

-- During registration, users enter:
+- During registration, users are prompted to enter:
 - DNA sequence
-- Full name, age, weight, height
+- Name, surname, age, height, weight
-- Current medications, medical history
+- Gender, blood type, current medications, and medical history
-- Blood type and gender
-- These inputs are used to generate a comprehensive DNA analysis report.

-## 🤖 AI Chat (Gemini Integration)
-- A built-in AI chat page allows users to ask questions.
-- Responses are provided via Gemini (simulated, no real-time API).

-## 🧬 Genetic Profile
-Displays:
+- Based on this information, the app provides:
-- DNA overview and raw genetic data
+- DNA overview
-- Traits like taste perception, circadian rhythm, color vision, muscle strength, pain sensitivity, and immune system data
+- Genetic traits such as taste perception, circadian rhythm, color vision, muscle strength, pain sensitivity, and immune system characteristics

-## 🧪 Health Risk Profile
+# 📊 Health Risk Analysis

-Provides:
-- Risk ratio visualization
-- Genetic risk factors
+- Displays health risks and genetic factors through a detailed profile
-- A detailed Radar Chart (Spider Web Graph) visualizing key health metrics such as:
+- Includes a Radar Chart (Spider Web Graph) to visualize:
 - Body Mass Index (BMI)
-- Sleep Quality
+- Sleep quality
-- Blood Pressure
+- Blood pressure
-- Blood Sugar
+- Blood sugar
-- Cholesterol
+- Cholesterol levels

-## 🥗 Nutrition Profile
+# 🥗 Nutrition Profile

-Highlights:
-	•	Personalized metabolism type and rate
+- Offers insights based on the user’s metabolism type and rate
-	•	Custom diet plans and health recommendations
+- Personalized diet plans and nutritional advice
-	•	Detailed vitamin and mineral analysis
+- Analyzes vitamin and mineral levels to identify deficiencies or excesses
+- Suggests protection tips for maintaining optimal health
-	•	Suggestions for weight loss or gain
+- Provides tailored advice for weight loss or gain
-	•	Preventive health tips

-## 💪 Fitness Profile
+# 🏋️‍♂️ Fitness Profile

-	•	Displays user’s:
-	•	Muscle strength, endurance, flexibility
-	•	Fitness goals with recommended training programs
+- Evaluates physical performance including:
+- Muscle strength
+- Endurance
+- Flexibility
+- Recommends training plans based on user goals
-	•	Muscle fiber composition analysis for custom exercise planning
+- Muscle fiber composition analysis (fast-twitch vs. slow-twitch) helps optimize workout plans

-## 💊 Medication Suggestions
-	•	Post-analysis:
+# 🤖 AI Chat (Gemini Integration)

+- Includes a built-in AI chat interface powered by Gemini (simulated)
+- Users can ask health-related questions and receive contextual responses
-	•	Suggests relevant medications or precautions
+- Tapping on recommended medications or precautions opens AI explanations
-	•	Tapping on a medication opens AI-powered descriptions of its use and details

-## ⏰ Medication Tracking Page
+# 💊 Medication Tracker

-	•	Lists all suggested medications
+- Displays all suggested medications
-	•	Includes:
+- For each medication, users can see:
-	•	Medication time
+- Dosage time
-	•	Notes
+- Notes
-	•	Reminders
+- Intake schedule
-	•	Users can also manually add new medications as needed
+- Users can also manually add new medications if needed

 ## Preview